makinacorpus/php-corebus/README.md

 Any interface in this package is a service in the dependency injection container you will use.
 You may replace or decorate any of them.

-# Future work

-## Provide a bare PostgreSQL message broker implementation

-Because when you have simple needs, you need simple implementations, and the current `makinacorpus/goat` implementation is too complex.

-## Add a GenericCommand class

-### Goal

-This class will be a simple but dynamic DTO whoses values are dynamically hydrated as an array from the decoded command input.

-This class will yield its logical name and raw values.

-This class in conjunction with the `Handler` attribute will allow developers to define and consume commands without writing their equivalent PHP classes.

-Downside of using such generic command class is that the user will not be able to use access or any other attributes on their commands.

-### Generic command definition

-A new command registry will carry all user-defined commands, using their logical names as keys, and their mapped PHP class.
-For generic commands, it may also carry values list and values types, for hydration.
-This will pave the way for an automatic input data validation based upon the definition.

-## Handler argument resolver

-This pluggable component will allow users to rely upon automatic service injection as handler method typed arguments.
-Of course implementation and details will depend upon the framework implementation.